 If left untreated, an FND can have a devastating impact on a patient’s quality of life.
 The severity of symptoms can be debilitating and affect a patient’s ability to work, socialize and care for themselves.
 However, with proper diagnosis and treatment, Banner Health doctors are able to help patients manage and improve their symptoms and live their lives to the fullest.

-Treatment starts with your doctor giving you a clear explanation of your diagnosis.
+Treating functional neurological disorders starts with your doctor giving you a clear explanation of your diagnosis.
 Understanding FNDs are relatively common conditions and that symptoms can improve over time helps to reduce anxiety.

 Banner Health’s expert team builds each patient with an FND an individualized treatment plan, which may include: